22 September 2022

 Assuming error and rework accounts for 5% of total project costs, eradicating the rework issue would be worth a staggering $36.5 billion dollars to the industry each year.
 Frame that within the more robust GIRI (Get It Right Initiative) estimate and the annual figure would be more than four times that amount, at $153.3 billion.

 Despite the overwhelming incentives for the industry to address its rework problem, very few companies have a good understanding of its scale or the impact it has on their profits.
-In fact, in its research report, GIRI states that while most businesses recognise there is a cost issue with errors, “it appears that none is clear as to the full extent of those costs.”
+In fact, in its research report, GIRI states that while most businesses recognize there is a cost issue with errors, “it appears that none is clear as to the full extent of those costs.”

 Understanding the nature of any problem is half the solution.
 So why does our industry struggle so much to understand the cost and scale of rework?